Trusted Burien Personal Injury Attorneys Ready To Assist You

 The amount you receive in non-economic damages is highly fact-dependent.
 An injury that involves debilitating physical pain, for example, will likely trigger a higher award for pain and suffering than an injury that is just as debilitating but not as painful.
 Likewise, an award for disability derived from an accident that put the plaintiff in a wheelchair is likely to be much higher if the plaintiff was an athlete before the accident than if the plaintiff had lived a sedentary lifestyle prior to the accident.

-Skilled Burien Personal Injury Lawyer on Your Side
+Skilled Burien Personal Injury Lawyers on Your Side

 Call our attorneys today at 1-800-925-1875 and speak with a highly experienced Burien personal injury attorneys, or complete our online contact form to schedule your free initial consultation, so that we can discuss your case and advise you of your options.